Sayan-Rajak-Das/Tweet-with-Python/README.md

  1. Go to the [Twitter Developer Portal](https://developer.x.com/en).
  2. Click Sign Up and log in with your existing Twitter account.
  3. Follow the steps to apply for a developer account:
-  -> Purpose: Select why you're using the API (e.g., “Testing the API for personal projects”).
+    - **Purpose:** Select why you're using the API (e.g., “Testing the API for personal projects”).
-  -> Fill in details about your project.
+    - Fill in details about your project.
  4. Once approved, you’ll gain access to the Developer Portal.